 - Uproot the plant and cut off the infected leaves and roots.
 Then, run the plant through plain tap water.

 - Sterilize the pot.
-Fill the pot with new and sterilize potting soil.
-Re-pot your peperomia carefully, with all the roots facing downwards.
+Fill the pot with new and sterilized potting soil.
+Re-pot your Peperomia carefully, with all the roots facing downwards.

 - Water immediately to restore hydration and stop once you see water running through the drainage holes.

-- Spray the plant with an organic insecticide to make sure all the pests are removed.
+- Spray the plant with an organic insecticide to remove all the pests.

 6. Assess the Soil

-- If your peperomias have been growing in the same soil for over a year, go ahead and change it.
+- If your Peperomias have been growing in the same soil for over a year, change it.

-- Use a proper soil medium with enough perlite and coco peat to ensure that the soil does not get highly compact.
+- Use a proper soil medium with enough perlite and coco peat to ensure the soil is not highly compact.

-- On a brighter note, plants stores have customized soil combinations for peperomia plants.
+- On a brighter note, plant stores have customized soil combinations for Peperomia plants.

 Tips To Take Care of Peperomia

-Although there are over 1,000 peperomia species, the care tips are more or less the same.
-And, if you are a busy person, these hardy plants would not give you as much trouble.
+Although there are over 1,000 Peperomia species, the care tips are more or less similar.
+And, if you are busy, these hardy plants will not give you as much trouble.